Complicity

 [2-770] Suggested direction — application of joint criminal enterprise to constructive murder

-As to the liability of a participant in a joint enterprise for murder based upon the commission of an offence punishable by imprisonment for life or 25 years (constructive murder), see R v Sharah (1992) 30 NSWLR 292 at 297–298.
-The directions for constructive murder must address both the liability of the accused for the offence punishable by imprisonment for life or 25 years (the foundational offence) and the liability of the accused for murder based upon his or her liability for the foundational offence: see R v Thurston [2004] NSWCCA 98 at [3]–[9] and Batcheldor v R [2014] NSWCCA 252 at [80]–[82] where the judge failed to direct the jury as to the appellant’s liability for the foundational offence of specially aggravated kidnapping.
-The judge must direct the jury that it is for them to:
+As to the liability of a participant in a joint criminal enterprise (JCE) for murder based upon the commission of an offence punishable by imprisonment for life or 25 years (constructive murder), see R v Sharah (1992) 30 NSWLR 292 at 297–298 (although note below more recent decisions that have distinguished parts of R v Sharah).
+The directions for constructive murder must address both the liability of the accused for the offence punishable by imprisonment for life or 25 years (the foundational offence) and the liability of the accused for murder based upon his or her liability for the foundational offence: see R v Thurston [2004] NSWCCA 98 at [3]–[9] and Batcheldor v R [2014] NSWCCA 252 at [80]–[82].

-See further discussion in Voluntary act of the accused at [4-350].
-It has been noted that the decision in R v Sharah, introduced an element of knowledge on the part of the accomplice of the possibility of the discharge of the weapon, even though that knowledge was not a requirement under the common law: see the NSW Law Reform Commission, Complicity, Report 129, 2010 at p 148 and RA Hulme J’s discussion in Batcheldor v R at [128]–[132].
+It has been noted that the decision in R v Sharah, involving a foundational offence of armed robbery with wounding, introduced an element (referred to as the “third element” of constructive murder) of knowledge on the part of the accomplice of the possibility of the discharge of the weapon, even though that knowledge was not a requirement under the common law: see the NSW Law Reform Commission, Complicity, Report 129, 2010 at p 148 and RA Hulme J’s discussion in Batcheldor v R at [128]–[132].

 The Crown must first prove, beyond reasonable doubt, that the accused is criminally liable for the foundational offence of armed robbery with wounding by proving each of the following: